Call: 336-766-9300 Click to Navigate

 Octagon Houses & Octagonal Homes (Patio) Floor Plan (1500 Sq.
 Ft. with 3 Bedrooms and 2 Bathrooms, including Living, Dining, Kitchen, Laundry).
 Prefab octagon house plan built on stilts, pilings, pedestals, or slab foundations.
 Click to VIEW Floor Plan PT-0621

-PT-1121 (2 Bedrooms,
+PT-1121 (2 Beds,

 1 Bath, 1,000 sq. ft.)